 TABLE I.5-ANNUALIZED MONETIZED BENEFITS AND COSTS OF ADOPTED ENERGY CONSERVATION STANDARDS FOR CWH EQUIPMENT with each year's shipments in the year in which the shipments occur (e.g., 2030), and then discounted the present value from each year to 2023.
-The calculation uses discount rates of 3 and 7 percent for all costs and benefits except for the value of CO2 reductions, for which DOE used case-specific discount rates, as shown in Table I.3.
+The calculation uses discount rates of 3 and 7 percent for all costs and benefits except for the value of CO_2 reductions, for which DOE used case-specific discount rates, as shown in Table I.3.
 Using the present value, DOE then calculated the fixed annual payment over a 30-year period, starting in the compliance year, that yields the same present value.

 Million 2022\$/year

-Category High-net- benefits estimate
+Category Primary estimate Low-net- benefits estimate High-net- benefits estimate

 3% Discount rate

 Consumer Operating Cost Savings 149 144 154

-$^{^{\}rm 11}\,\rm To$ convert the time-series of costs and benefits into annualized values, DOE calculated a present value in 2023, the year used for discounting the NPV of total consumer costs and savings.
+11 To convert the time-series of costs and benefits into annualized values, DOE calculated a present value in 2023, the year used for discounting the NPV of total consumer costs and savings.
 For the benefits, DOE calculated a present value associated